 Do note, though, that all parts of this rhododendron shrub are poisonous to humans and pets.

 |Plant Type||Broadleaf evergreen shrub|

 |Mature Size||6-8 ft. tall, 4-6 ft. wide|

 |Soil Type||Fertile, well-drained|

-Moreover, this bush has a shallow root system, meaning that its roots are easily damaged (for example, by weeding too vigorously around it and accidentally striking its roots with a shovel).
+Moreover, this shrub's root system is shallow, so the roots can be easily damaged (for example, by weeding too vigorously around it and accidentally striking its roots with a shovel).
 Some of these concerns can be addressed by applying 3 inches of mulch around your Catawba rhododendron.
 A layer of mulch will: